Kovah/LinkAce-Website/content/docs/v1/configuration/system-settings.md

 ## Cron Token

 A [cron](https://en.wikipedia.org/wiki/Cron) is needed to move certain functionality out of the user actions and schedule certain tasks.
-The cron is kind of a script that runs tasks on predefined times across the day.
+The cron is kind of a script that runs tasks on predefined times through day.

 The cron token you can access or re-generate in the system settings is needed to properly authenticate your cron script against LinkAce, so no third party can trigger the scheduled tasks.